YongzhiWu/YongzhiWu.github.io/_pages/about.md

 - Integrated sensing and communication
 - MmWave and THz communications
 - Waveform and modulation design
-- stochastic geometry analysis in wireless networks
+- Stochastic geometry analysis in wireless networks

 Contact
 ======